We now offer Virtual Mediations using Enhanced Video Conferencing

 “Pre-suit” divorce mediation is a voluntary process that can save couples time and money.
 When both spouses agree to the idea, they’ll meet with their family mediator before starting litigation on any of these issues:

-The focus here isn’t just about figuring out who does what but also how emotional trauma affects all aspects of life, so everyone involved has stability as soon as possible.
-This way, it’s easier to start fresh with finances and other more important things that’ll be dealt with later on when everyone feels more ready.
+The focus here isn’t just on figuring out who does what but also on how emotional trauma affects all aspects of life so everyone involved has stability as soon as possible.
+This way, it’s easier to start fresh with finances and other more important things that’ll be dealt with later when everyone feels more ready.

 When both parties can agree to come to the table during mediated sessions before filing any legal paperwork, this usually indicates that they’re willing to communicate openly about their divorce without having to go through protracted litigation.
-This is a massive plus for many families since it allows negotiations to occur without fear of reprisal and enables spouses to retain more control over the entire process.
+This is a major plus for many families since it allows negotiations without fear of reprisal and allows spouses to retain more control over the entire process.

 Mediation sessions for unrepresented couples usually are set in 2-3 hour blocks.
 Most of these divorcing parties resolve their disputes during the first meeting, but some require additional help from an impartial third party before a final agreement can be reached and signed off on by both parties involved in dispute resolution; this typically takes about two weeks after which the divorce mediator will send overdraft paperwork ready for signing at either end (or vice versa) so long as everything looks good enough to proceed!

 Pre-suing divorce is a great way to avoid an expensive and stressful legal battle.
-If possible, both parties in separation should consider using mediation instead of going through the traditional court process because this will save everyone time – not just their attorneys!
+If possible, both parties in separation should consider using mediation instead of the traditional court process because this will save everyone time—not just their attorneys!

 Jupiter is a small town in Palm Beach County, Florida, just north of Boca Raton and West Palm.
-Many publications have recognized it as one of America’s best beaches with crystal clear waters perfect for swimming or fishing year-round!
-The majority (60%) of people living there identify their ethnicity as white.
+Many publications have recognized it as one of America’s best beaches, with crystal clear waters perfect for swimming or fishing year-round!
+Most (60%) of people there identify their ethnicity as white.
 In comparison, 27% say they have at least some African American heritage too, which makes Jupiter an interesting place considering how diverse it feels.

 The Jupiter Inlet Lighthouse is an iconic landmark in the area.
 Completed in 1860, it stands as an enduring symbol of both time and weather to come with its red paint job that was applied over 100 years ago due to humidity damage from previous hurricanes, which had caused blisters on top portions of this towering structure made out of the brickwork